-An “incapacitated” person is defined as an adult individual who, because of a physical or mental condition, is substantially unable to provide food, clothing, or shelter for himself or herself, to care for the individual’s own physical health, or to manage the individual’s own financial affairs.
+An “incapacitated” person is an adult who, because of a physical or mental condition, is substantially unable to provide food, clothing, or shelter for himself or herself, to care for the individual’s own physical health, or to manage the individual’s own financial affairs.
 The mere ability to state a preference does not constitute mental capacity.
 If a person is substantially unable to exercise a right acting on their own, that person is deemed to be unable to exercise that right.

 Step 1.
 Obtain a Physician’s Certificate of Medical Examination detailing the nature of the proposed ward’s incapacity

-Because Guardianships are reserved for incapacitated persons, the person filing the Application for Guardianship (the “Applicant”) must provide evidence to the court that the proposed ward is indeed incapacitated.
+Because Guardianships are reserved for incapacitated persons, the person filing the Application for Guardianship (the “Applicant”) must provide evidence to the court that the proposed ward is incapacitated.
 The primary method of proof is the submission of a certificate from the proposed ward’s doctor.
 The Physician’s Certificate of Medical Examination must be based on the doctor’s findings during a recent examination of the proposed ward (within 120 days of filing for guardianship).
 Among other things, the doctor’s letter states the nature and degree of the proposed ward’s alleged incapacity and the specific areas of protection and assistance required.
 Below is a blank Physician’s Certificate of Medical Examination approved for use by the Probate Courts.
 Please download the Certificate by clicking on the link below:

 The Physician’s Certificate of Medical Examination is a downloadable Adobe® PDF file.
 If you are having trouble downloading the file, you may have to install the Adobe® Reader®.

 Step 2.
 Complete the Guardianship Prospective Client Information Worksheet